 Recipe notes and suggestions:

-Whilst I always think scones are at their best on the day they are made, these scones will keep well when stored in an airtight container for up to 5 days.
+Whilst I always think scones are at their best on the day they’re made, these scones will keep for up to 5 days when stored in an airtight container.
 They can also be frozen.

-Should you fancy making larger scones adjust baking time accordingly
+Should you fancy making larger scones adjust the baking time accordingly.

 Before I was diagnosed with coeliac disease, I used to treat myself to scones that were filled with pastry cream and topped with glace icing.
-They were SO good, and this scone recipe would be the ideal recipe to use as a base to recreate them, should you fancy having a go.
+They were SO good, and this scone recipe would be the ideal recipe to use as a base to recreate them.

 For now,